Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Active learning for classification

-\paragraph{Collecting the training set via uncertainty-based AL.} We consider standard pool-based active learning using an uncertainty score function $u$ like in Algorithm~\ref{algo:us} and assume access to a large unlabeled dataset $\Dunl$ of size $\nunl$.
+\paragraph{Collecting the training set via margin-based AL.} We consider standard pool-based active learning like in Algorithm~\ref{algo:us} and assume access to a large unlabeled dataset $\Dunl$ of size $\nunl$.
 At first the labeled set $\Dlab$ consists of a small seed set $\Dseed$ containing $\nseed$ i.i.d.\ samples drawn from the training distribution.
-At each querying step $\step$, we first sample and label the point from the unlabeled data with the highest uncertainty score $\uncert{x}{\theta} \in [0,\infty)$\footnote{In Section~\ref{sec:appendix_eps_greedy} we discuss the implications of our results to strategies that combine an uncertainty and a diversity score (e.g.\ \citet{brinker03}).} and add it to the labeled set.
-Then we train a classifier on the resulting labeled set.\footnote{For the theoretical analysis of uncertainty sampling we use the same modification of \citet{chaudhuri15, mussmann18} to slightly change this procedure (see Section~\ref{sec:emp_uncert}).} These querying steps are repeated until we exhaust the labeling budget, denoted by $\nlab$ (we use labeling or query budget interchangeably).
+At each querying step $\step$, we first sample and label the unlabeled point that is closest to the decision boundary of the trained classifier according to distance function $\distance{x}{\theta} \in [0,\infty)$\footnote{In Section~\ref{sec:appendix_eps_greedy} we discuss the implications of our results to strategies that combine a diversity and a margin-based score (e.g.\ \citet{brinker03}).} and add it to the labeled set.
+Then we train a classifier on the resulting labeled set.\footnote{For the theoretical analysis of M-AL we use the same modification of \citet{chaudhuri15, mussmann18} to slightly change this procedure (see Section~\ref{sec:main_theory}).} These querying steps are repeated until we exhaust the labeling budget, denoted by $\nlab$ (we use labeling or query budget interchangeably).
 Moreover, we define the seed set proportion $\passiveratio := \frac{\nseed}{\nlab}$, which effectively captures the fraction of labeled points sampled via uniform sampling.
-Note that $\passiveratio=1$ corresponds to passive learning. \paragraph{Intuition behind uncertainty sampling.} Intuitively, in low dimensions (i.e.\ $d < \nlab$), uncertainty sampling behaves like binary search \citep{Cohn94}, and hence, needs significantly fewer samples to find the optimal decision boundary.
-Following this intuition, it would be natural that using the uncertainty of the Bayes optimal classifier instead, should further improve the sample complexity of active learning.
-In contrast to this low-dimensional intuition, we show in this work that in fact, both \emph{empirical} and \emph{oracle uncertainty sampling} (using the uncertainty scores of an empirical predictor and of a Bayes optimal classifier, respectively) perform poorly in high-dimensional settings where $d>\nlab$. \looseness=-1
+Note that $\passiveratio=1$ corresponds to passive learning.

+\paragraph{Oracle vs empirical M-AL.} In practice, new queries are selected using a classifier trained on the currently available labeled data, as described in the paragraph above.
+We refer to this strategy as \emph{empirical M-AL}.
+We also consider a setting that could potentially be more beneficial for M-AL, namely using the Bayes optimal classifier for sampling at every querying step (i.e.\ using $\thetastar$ instead of $\thetahat$ in the first step of the \emph{for} loop in Algorithm~\ref{algo:us}).
+We call this strategy \emph{oracle M-AL} and elaborate on how it compares to empirical M-AL in Section~\ref{sec:theory}.